CraftSpider/department/README.md

 up to `std` parity.
 Tests should be added for all storage types, with coverage for most edge cases (ZST, alignment requirements, etc).

+More design is needed around how to handle leaking, LeaksafeStorage, etc.

 ### Missing Storages

 `debug`, a storage which wraps another storage and provides debug logging or callbacks on allocations/deallocations